 When Do You Have a Guaranteed Issue Right?

 The first time you have a guaranteed issue right is during your Medigap Open Enrollment Period.
 Other times when you have this right include:14

 - Your current Medicare Advantage plan is leaving Medicare or stops providing care in your area, or you move out of the plan’s service area.

-- You have Original Medicare and a Medicare SELECT plan, but you move out of the Medicare SELECT plan’s service area.
+- You have Original Medicare and a Medicare SELECT plan but you move out of the Medicare SELECT plan’s service area.

-- You joined a Medicare Advantage plan or Program of All-Inclusive Care for the Elderly (PACE) plan when you first enrolled in Medicare Part A, but, within the first year, decide to switch to Original Medicare.
+- You joined a Medicare Advantage plan or Program of All-Inclusive Care for the Elderly (PACE) plan when you first enrolled in Medicare Part A, but, within the first year, you decide to switch to Original Medicare.

 - You dropped Medigap coverage to enroll in Medicare Advantage for the first time, but, within a year, you want to switch back.